blakesouthwood/PythonPowerToolsMethods/README.md

-I am also a fan of verb based function names rather than RPN style of how built in functions (if they exist) are worded and I wanted to be able to reduce whole maticulous procedures into simple methods to save time and circumvent bugs (and to reduce how much code I write) which eats up precious time and throw me off track when I'm in the flow of writing code at a higher intent level rather than being incased in the boolean logic level at the level that the machine reads instructions.
+I am also a fan of verb based function names rather than RPN style of how built in functions (if they exist) are worded and I wanted to be able to reduce whole maticulous procedures into simple methods to save time and circumvent bugs (and to reduce how much code I write) which eats up precious time and throws me off track when I'm in the flow of writing code at a higher intent level rather than being incased in the boolean logic level at the level that the machine reads instructions.